 The recent BBC 4 documentary on Ian Nairn is just the latest attempt to bolster the reputation of a writer and broadcaster who is often described as desperately needing of rediscovery yet who has in fact had a singular, negative influence over architectural writing since he died in August 1983.
 In case you don’t know, Nairn came to prominence after writing a couple of diatribes against the pace and nature of urban change of Britain in the 1950s before going to write some books, present some telly and drink far too much.
 I suspect that in an era of polite circumscribed behaviour amongst journalists this latter fact lends an allure to Nairn’s reputation.
 Today, too I think there are some who see a certain glamour in throwing long words vainly in the face of human development.
 I am not one of them.

-It didn’t turn out like I expected.
-From the moment the tour guide announced that he had helped Andrew WK write the lyrics for his latest album to watching members of the outside audience for NBC’s today show strain to get into shot, the Rockefeller was something far more slippery than I had imagined.
-I realised that it was 14 different buildings but I hadn’t appreciated quite how detached they would all feel and how little opportunity there would be to consider it as a whole project.
-There are three conventional Manhattan towers, albeit with generous Seagram style plazas, on the western side of the Avenue of the Americas which i am sure most New Yorkers don’t consider part of the Center.
+It didn’t turn out quite as I had expected.
+From the moment the tour guide announced that he had helped Andrew WK write the lyrics for his latest album to watching the outside audience for NBC’s Today Show form an elongated cluster on the street so as to get into shot, the Rockefeller was something far more intangible than I had imagined.
+Before I arrived, I had understood that it was 14 different buildings but I hadn’t appreciated quite how detached they would all feel and how little opportunity there would be to consider it as a single entity entity.
+Just as an example, there are three conventional Manhattan towers on the western side of the Avenue of the Americas which I am sure most New Yorkers don’t think of as part of the Center but in fact are.
 Continue reading

 It may have started with noble intentions; to halt the idea that social media somehow brought about the Arab Spring and to remind us that real protest – people in the street – actually delivered the end of regimes.
 However, architectural theorists, critics and writers interested in urbanism have used the events – particularly in Egypt – to make some dubious claims about the instrumental effects of urban planning.
 Reading them, especially in the light of the “liberal” embrace of the Egyptian army and the attacks on supporters of the democratically elected government, one is forced in turn to state that architecture and urban planning have a limited role in social upheaval, much as these writers originally wanted to point out that the major agency of the Arab Spring was not Twitter.
 Conversely one has to state clearly that nor was it brought about by the pedestrianisation of roundabouts.